-- Unencumbered license as a registered nurse (RN) in the United States (US), District of Columbia or US territories, or an unencumbered license as a RN in Canada. - Note: Canadian RNs must complete the practicum of this program under the supervision of a baccalaureate nurse licensed in Canada.
-Successful completion of the Baker College BSN post licensure program does not qualify Canadian graduates to take the US NCLEX-RN examination. - A cumulative GPA of B- (2.7) is needed in order to graduate from this track.
-A minimum grade of B- (2.7) is required for health science courses (SCI, HSC, NUR).
+- Unencumbered license as a registered nurse (RN) in the United States (US), District of Columbia or US territories, or an unencumbered license as a RN in Canada. - Canadian RNs must complete the practicum experiences of this program under the supervision of a baccalaureate nurse licensed in Canada.
+Successful completion of the Baker College BSN post-licensure program does not qualify Canadian graduates to take the US NCLEX-RN examination. - A cumulative GPA of B- (2.7) is required for graduation.
+A minimum grade of B- (2.7) is required for all nursing (NUR) courses.
 A minimum grade of a C (2.0) is required for general education courses.